ricardo1pran/new-os-helper/README.md

 If you have other OS, or Linux distribution, you need to modify it first, or if you're a kind person, you also may update and add for your distribution.
 ### Ubuntu Linux
 The first version I made is for Ubuntu Linux.
 It contains Snap installation, so proceed with caution if you use it on older Ubuntu version that don't have Snap (you could also add line `sudo apt-get install snapd` if you want to).
-The script features installation of:
+The script features installation of, but not limited to:
 #### Core system apps/helpful apps
 - GDEBI (for installing deb files easier/simpler than using Package Manager)
 - GParted (more advanced disk partitioning app)